The 7 Best Driving Roads in Dubai & the UAE

 Dubai to Liwa Oasis via the E45

-The ultimate desert road trip.
-The E45 runs south from Abu Dhabi into the Rub al Khali — the Empty Quarter — ending at the Liwa Oasis, a crescent of date palm villages on the edge of the largest sand desert on Earth.
+The longest drive on this list.
+The E45 heads south from Abu Dhabi into the Rub al Khali, the Empty Quarter, ending at Liwa Oasis on the edge of the biggest sand desert on the planet.

-The drive covers about 300 kilometres from Dubai and the landscape shifts dramatically as you go — from urban sprawl to flat gravel plains to towering orange sand dunes that can reach 300 metres high.
-The road itself is beautifully maintained, a thin ribbon of tarmac cutting through an ocean of sand.
-Stop at Moreeb Dune, one of the tallest sand dunes in the world, for photos.
-Allow a full day or stay overnight at the Qasr Al Sarab resort for the full Lawrence of Arabia experience.
+The 300-kilometre drive from Dubai changes character as you go.
+City gives way to flat gravel plains, then to massive orange dunes that reach over 300 metres high.
+The road is well-maintained, a single strip of tarmac through an absurd amount of sand.
+Stop at Moreeb Dune for photos.
+If you can, stay overnight at the Qasr Al Sarab resort rather than trying to do it as a day trip.

 Ready to hit the road?